 Moderator: David Runsten, policy director, Community Alliance with Family Farmers, CA

-Speakers: Marielena Hincapie, executive director, National Immigration Law Center, CA Hector Lujan, chief executive officer, Reiter Affiliated Companies, CA
+Speakers: Yissel Barajas, chief human resources officer (CHRO), Reiter Affiliated Companies, CA Marielena Hincapie, executive director, National Immigration Law Center, CA Hector Lujan, chief executive officer, Reiter Affiliated Companies, CA

-Aside from the primary speakers, several funders and investors working in this area will briefly describe what they fund and why.
-We hope to also hear about the chef’s experience sourcing, preparing, and serving grassfed beef.
+Aside from the primary speakers, several funders and investors working in this area will brie y describe what they fund and why.
+We hope to also hear about the chef’s experience sourcing, preparing, and serving grass-fed beef.
 Please join us for what promises to be an entertaining and delicious evening!

-Sponsored by Cedar Tree Foundation, Regenerative Agriculture Foundation, and Armonia, LLC
+Sponsored by Cedar Tree Foundation, Regenerative Agriculture Foundation, Armonia, LLC, and TomKat Foundation

 In this session, we will speak about the successes and challenges of our work, and how, through the judiciary branch, a private right of action can make a meaningful impact.
 Our goal is to speak to other mission-driven folks who may be interested in joining this “Justice League”—a network of NGOs, scientists, activists, and lawyers taking up arms in courts across the country for food system reform.

 Sponsored by Richman Law Group